Creating a Remediation operation for SCCM

 Where to go next

 After you have launched a remediation operation, it appears on the home page.
-There you can use the capabilities of SecOps Response for ongoing management of operations, such as executing the operation (if it has not already run), deleting the operation, or viewing results.
+There you can use the capabilities of TrueSight Vulnerability Management for ongoing management of operations, such as executing the operation (if it has not already run), deleting the operation, or viewing results.

-To view results of the remediation operation after it executes, see SCCM Remediation operation results - Viewing and using.
+To view results of the remediation operation after it executes, see Using SCCM Remediation operation results.